AQUAOSOTech/shpmrg/README.md

 # shpmrg

-`shpmrg` is a multithreaded utility for merging shapefiles.
+`shpmrg` is a multithreaded utility for working with shapefiles.

 The utility is simplistic and assumes all the shapefiles have the same fields and types of objects.
 It will not work if a shapefile mixes points and polygons, for example.
 Or if one of the shapefiles has fields that the other shapefiles lack.